Cateran Trail: Kirkton of Glenisla to Alyth

 Over this stage the scenery mellows as the path returns toward Strathmore.
-To start this section, walk west on the road from the Glenisla Hotel until the primary school, turn left and cross the iron bridge.
+This section can be walked by going west on the road from the Glenisla Hotel until the primary school, turning left, and crossing the iron bridge.
 Here the path climbs rapidly over moorland before passing by a string of farms.
-A short diversion to the spectacular Reekie Linn is well worthwhile.
-Finally the trail passes between Hill of Alyth and Hill of Loyal prior to reach the village of Alyth, a distance of 17.4 km from the Kirkton.
+Many walkers take a short diversion to Reekie Linn.
+The trail then passes between Hill of Alyth and Hill of Loyal prior to reaching the village of Alyth, a distance of 17.4 km from the Kirkton.

 Alyth to Blairgowrie

 North of the village, the trail climbs Hill of Alyth and passes through the extensive Bamff estate.
 From here, the route follows a quiet country road and passes through some mixed woodland before descending into Bridge of Cally.
 The final section of the Cateran Trail follows the same track as the very first stage, this time returning to Blairgowrie for a total distance of 24.1 km.
-An alternative, and much shorter route exists between Alyth and Blairgowrie.
+A much shorter alternate route exists between Alyth and Blairgowrie.
 The trail progresses through the wooded Den of Alyth before passing the Tullyfergus farms and through Drimmie woods into Blairgowrie.